 This was her third pregnancy as she had a recently suffered with a miscarriage.
 She was not only feeling anxious about losing this baby but that she was feeling sick “all day”.
 Although she felt relief by eating, such relief was short-lived.
 She was craving junk food and it was concerning her.
 She was also suffering from headaches, fatigue and some abdominal cramping.
 When I first saw her, she looked pale.

 In TCM, morning sickness is due to an imbalance in the liver and/or the stomach, leading to either a mild or severe form of nausea.
 The main principle in treating any kind of morning sickness is to harmonize the stomach and liver so that the nausea and vomiting can be stopped.
 On the other hand, preventing miscarriage generally involves ensuring a good blood flow to the growing embryo and calming the uterus.

 Many people believe pregnant women should put up with nausea but this does not have to be the case, especially if it is debilitating!

 Morning sickness can be treated using acupuncture at least to a point where women can get on with their lives without feeling so lousy.

 Acupuncture is a form of treatment that involves inserting very fine needles into specific areas of the body.
 It does not hurt and is safe to use during pregnancy.
 For Yvonne, we recommended 5 treatments twice a week.

-Although she was already feeling a lot better after the fifth treatment, we decided to carry on with acupuncture on a weekly basis until she was in her 13-week.
-At this point she was feeling happy and secure about her pregnancy.
+Although Yvonne was already feeling a lot better after her fifth treatment, we decided to carry on with acupuncture on a weekly basis until she was in her 13-week.
+At this point she was feeling happy and secure about the pregnancy.